-Essentially, Lucidchart Cloud Insights helps you quickly cross-check plans with what your engineers actually build.
+Essentially, Lucidscale helps you quickly cross-check plans with what your engineers actually build.
 Compare your “blueprint” diagram with your current state diagrams—if the diagrams are not identical, you can direct stakeholders to the exact location of misalignment and prompt conversations about:

 - Potential engineering mistakes that need to be corrected.